 How to remedy the fading of parking lot stripping lines?

 There is little that property managers can do to reduce the fading of stripping lines in a parking lot.
 The best they can do is to ensure that the lot is always properly cleaned and well maintained to get rid of dirt, debris, tire marks, and other elements that may obstruct the visibility of the lines.

 Experts recommend that parking lot line striping lines on a busy parking lot be re-striped at least once every 12 to 24 months and on less busy lots up to 48 months.
 This is necessary and should be considered a recurrent property maintenance expense.

 As you can see, the line stripes in a business property parking lot play a huge role in creating a good first impression about the property and the businesses it serves.

 Regular re-striping fading lines will restore the aesthetics improve the confidence customers and tenants enjoy with property managers and the businesses that the lot serves.

 Need your parking lot “re-striped”?
-Call C & L Services at 732-886-1940 to discuss the scope and logistics for your parking lot line striping.
+Call Sweeping Corp. of America (Operating as C & L Services) at 732-886-1940 to discuss the scope and logistics for your parking lot line striping.